tye50/MotorLab/README.md

 Make sure you're signed in on https://github.com/ before you start.
 To make a fork of this code so that you can edit and keep your own version, click on the "fork" button at the top right (shown below).
 Leave all of the settings as is and press "fork" again.
 ![Fork button on github](images/fork.png)

-To download your code go back to https://github.com/ and find the new MotorLab.
+To download your code go back to https://github.com/ and find the new MotorLab that is under YOUR github account.
 Click on “Code”, then “HTTPS”, and then copy the link.
 ![Cloning from github using HTTPS](images/clone.png)

 Open Git Bash (or Terminal if you're on a Mac) and type `git clone <link here>` (in Git Bash you may need to right click and press paste).